Greg’s blog

 Stage 3: llama.cpp as My Personal LLM Endpoint

 Today, I use llama.cpp as my personal LLM endpoint.
 I am the only user.
 It serves requests to agentic tools like Cline, provides the backend for local code review sessions, and runs experiments whenever I want to test a new model or quantization.
-The llama.cpp server mode (server binary with --host and --port flags) gives me a reliable API endpoint that any client can talk to, while the built-in web UI at /chat lets me quickly test prompts and observe token generation without writing any code.
+The llama.cpp server mode (the server binary with --host and --port flags) gives me a reliable API endpoint that any client can talk to, while the built-in web UI at /chat lets me quickly test prompts and observe token generation without writing any code.

 The Model Zoo: Testing What Fits (Qwen, Gemma, and GaMS)

-Once I had a working inference pipeline, the real experimentation began: which model should I actually run?
 I tested many models beyond these, but I highlight Qwen, Gemma, and GaMS here for different reasons.

 Qwen is Alibaba’s open-weight model family, and it has become one of the default names in local-LLM discussions.
-The variants that kept showing up in my searches were the 27B dense model and the 35B-A3B Mixture-of-Experts model: large enough to be interesting, but still realistic to attempt on a 24 GB card with quantization.
+The variants that kept showing up in my searches were the 27B dense model and the 35B-A3B mixture-of-experts model: large enough to be interesting, but still realistic to attempt on a 24 GB card with quantization.

 Gemma is Google’s open-weight model family.
 Gemma 4 was especially relevant for this setup because it offers a spread of sizes and architectures, from smaller edge-oriented models to larger dense and MoE variants, making it a useful comparison point for both quality and hardware fit.